* Updated June 19, 2019*

 If you’ve spent any time around the Take Command Health blog, you’ve probably come across some funky acronyms for weird insurance terms.
 Well let’s add another one to the list!
 The ICHRA (which stands for Individual Coverage Health Reimbursement Account) is the newest health savings tool.
 President Trump proposed the HRA option to the Departments of Labor, Treasury, and Health & Human Services as a way to add flexibility with the use of HRAs and increase opportunity for individuals to want to use them.
-The exact rules are still underway while they figure out the specifics, but with all the questions that we are already getting, we wanted to publish our top answers to help get the word out.
+The final rules were announced June 13, 2019.

 What are the requirements for an Individual Coverage HRA?

-What are the proposed "employee classes" and how do they work?
+What are the "employee classes" and how do they work?

 - Full-Time Employees